sigsegv7/sigsegv7/README.md

 # Hi there!
 I'm ``sigsegv(7)``.

-I am a systems programmer.
+I am a systems engineer.
 I enjoy getting into the internals of how a computer works, I also love messing with hardware.

 I am also open to be friends with anybody who also likes computers.